 Mote Internships allow college students and recent college graduates to gain valuable hands-on experience in Ocean Science research, conservation, education and support services.
 Internships are available in most departments in the laboratory.
-About 150 college students and recent college graduates participate in this program annually.
+Close to 200 college students and recent college graduates participate in this program annually.

 Internships are available during four sessions: Spring, Summer, Fall and Winter.
 Intern orientations/start dates are on Mondays unless it's a holiday.
 Prospective interns should select sessions based on their dates of availability.

 |Internship Session & Start Dates||Application Deadline||Notification Period|

 |Spring - February, March or April||December 1||end of December|

 |Summer - May, June or July||March 1||end of March|

 |Fall - August, September or October||June 1||end of June|

 |Winter - November, December or January||September 1||end of September|

 *Late internship applications may be reviewed, but priority is given to applications submitted by the deadline.